jwang1122/java1/hongkai/doc/learnJava.md

 	float x = 129.3F; // f or F on the end double y = 12.3;
 ```
+## Array
+something here

+## ArrayList
+ArrayList is JDK build in class, which is resizable-array implementation of the List interface.

+the element inside the ArrayList is ordered, which means each element on specific index.

+CRUD on ArrayList

 ## Operators
 * [Operator](../../hongkai/src/com/huaxia/hongkai/Operators.java)